-First, the sediment rebound is considered relative to a basement with infinite flexural strength (Fig. F14A).
-As sediment is removed, the thickness of the underlying sediments must be adjusted to reflect the progressive decompaction of the sediment.
+However, as sediment is removed, the thickness of the underlying sediments must be adjusted to reflect the original, decompacted state of the sediment.
 The measure of compaction is sediment porosity, which was measured at both sites.
-Porosity (φ) can be related to depth (z) using an exponential function and a porosity decay parameter with depth (k) (Athy, 1930) such that
+Porosity $(\phi)$ can be related to depth (z) using an exponential function and a porosity decay parameter (k) such that

-$$\phi(z) = \phi_0^{-kz}.\tag{1}$$
+$$\phi(z) = \phi_0^{-kz}.$$

-A least-squares fit of this function to Site 1194 porosity data yields φ_0 = 65% and k = 0.002/m (correlation coefficient = 0.91).
+A least-squares fit of this function to Site 1194 porosity data yields $\phi_0 = 65\%$ and k = 0.002/m(correlation coefficient = 0.91).
 This normal compaction trend suggests hydrostatic fluid pressures were maintained during the deposition and compaction process and that the equation above can be used to simulate the compaction (and decompaction) of the sediment column.
-Removing lithologic Units I, II, and IIIA (a total thickness of 154 m) induces an expansion of $\Delta_e = 56$ m.
+Removing lithologic Units I, II, and IIIA (a total thickness of 154 m) induces 56 m of decompaction.
 Porosity at Site 1193 shows a general decrease with depth, except within the platform sediments, where values are scattered, ranging from 10% to 45%, reflecting the various degrees of cementation in the carbonate rocks.
 Ignoring the porosity interval spanned by the cemented platform, the equivalent least-squares fit for Site 1193 porosity data yields $\phi_0 = 61.2\%$ and k = 0.001/m (correlation coefficient = 0.60).
-Removing lithologic Units I and II (a total thickness of 35 m), expansion of the sediment packages below the cemented carbonate platform amounts to $\Delta_e = 7$ m.
-Assuming infinite flexural strength of the lithosphere, the present-day geometry between Sites 1193 and 1194 is maintained except for the decompaction of underlying sediments.
-The reconstructed water depths W1 at Sites 1193 and 1194 without overlying sediment and Δ_e are 376 and 472 m, respectively.
-The corrected geometric relief between the platform and Site 1194 is thus 96 m.
-Given the paleowater depth estimates at Sites 1193 and 1194 of 10-50 m and 30-50 m, respectively, the corresponding range in the estimated eustatic fall is 56-116 m.
+Removing lithologic Units I and II (a total thickness of 35 m), expansion of the sediment packages below the cemented carbonate platform induce 7 m of decompaction.
+The corrected water depths for the late middle Miocene stratigraphic Sites 1193 and 1194 are therefore 367 and 424 m, respectively.
+We now have to reconstruct the water depth at the time of the middle Miocene highstand from the reconstructed present-day water depths.
+As we reduce the water column, the basement and overlying sediments are unloaded and so will flexurally rebound.
+The following equation determines the sea level change $(\Delta{SL})$ responsible for producing a given paleowater depth $(S{water})$ including the isostatic adjustment of the basement associated with the sea level change